-Occupational therapy tools for stroke patients enable individuals to become independent and achieve their goals after stroke.
+Occupational therapy tools for stroke patients enable individuals to become more independent and achieve their goals for everyday tasks after a stroke.

-You’re about to discover 19 occupational therapy tools for stroke patients that will help you get back to life after stroke.
-We will also take a look at how these tools can impact recovery.
+You’re about to discover 19 occupational therapy tools for stroke patients that will help you live your best life after stroke.
+We will also take a explain how these tools can impact recovery.

 Occupational Therapy Tools for Self-Care

-Self-care means being able to do activities of daily living independently.
-This includes things like bathing, grooming, dressing, and feeding.
+Self-care is being able to do activities of daily living independently.
+This includes bathing, grooming, dressing, and feeding.